She's Having a Baby: Plot

-This film looks at the lives of Jefferson "Jake" (Kevin Bacon) and Kristy Briggs (Elizabeth McGovern), from their wedding day until the birth of their first child, mostly through Jake's eyes, with his voiceover commentaries and several imaginary scenes.

-Before their wedding day, Jake asks his best friend Davis McDonald (Alec Baldwin) if he thinks Jake will be happy to which Davis says "Yeah, you'll be happy.
+This film looks at the lives of Jefferson "Jake" and Kristy Briggs, from their wedding day until the birth of their first child, mostly through Jake's eyes, with his voiceover commentaries and several imaginary scenes.
+Before their wedding day, Jake asks his best friend Davis McDonald if he thinks Jake will be happy to which Davis says, "Yeah, you'll be happy.
 You just won't know it."

-After their wedding that was attended by Jake's parents Jim (James Ray) and Sarah (Holland Taylor), his grandparents (Bill Erwin and Reba McKinney), and Kristy's parents Russ (William Windom) and Gayle (Cathryn Damon), Jake and Kristy head off for New Mexico where Jake works toward gaining a Master's Degree, but leaves before finishing.
-They return to Chicago where Jake is hired as an advertising copywriter.
-Jake says he wants to be a writer, which amuses his boss Howard (Paul Gleason).
-Kristy is hired as a research analyst and they are able to buy a house in the suburbs.
-Meanwhile, Jake begins fantasizing about having an affair with a mysterious young French model (Isabel García Lorca).
+After their wedding, Jake and Kristy head for New Mexico, where Jake works toward gaining a master's degree, though he leaves before finishing.
+They return to Chicago, where Jake is hired as an advertising copywriter.
+Kristy is hired as a research analyst, and they buy a house in the suburbs.

-Jake and Kristy continue to adjust to their new lives, although Jake feels pressure from his parents, society, and his wife to have a child.
-Gayle (Cathryn Damon) casually informs them that she had a difficult birth with Kristy and nearly died.
+Jake feels pressure from his parents, society, and his wife to grow up and have a child.
 Later, Kristy informs Jake that she stopped taking contraceptives without telling him.
-After several months, they discover that the reason she hasn't gotten pregnant is because he has been unable to impregnate her.
+After several months, they discover that the reason she hasn't gotten pregnant is because Jake has a low sperm count.

+After not seeing Jake and Kristy for two years, Davis visits unexpectedly with a girlfriend who Kristy disapproves of.
+Jake invites them to stay, much to Kristy's chagrin and Davis tells Jake that Kristy is holding him back.
+Meanwhile, Jake fantasizes about having an affair with a mysterious young French model though, when the opportunity looks to be presenting itself, he can't bring himself to do it.

-After not seeing Jake and Kristy for three years, Davis visits unexpectedly telling them that his father has died.
-Jake and Kristy are supportive, allowing him to stay the night.
-Things take a turn when Davis makes a pass at Kristy by proclaiming his feelings and trying to open her bathrobe, but Kristy turns him down telling him that she is in love with Jake.
+Upon visiting after another long absence, Davis confesses that his father has died.
+Jake and Kristy are supportive, but things take a turn when Davis makes a pass at Kristy.
+She turns him down, telling him that she is in love with Jake.

-The couple begins a fertility program, which eventually succeeds.
-During a traumatic labor, Jake must leave the delivery room and he worries about losing Kristy, realizing that his lack of satisfaction in life was due to his own selfishness and immaturity.
+The couple begins a fertility program, which succeeds.
+During a traumatic labor in which it is discovered the baby is in a breech position with its head caught in the birth canal, Jake must leave the delivery room.
+He worries about losing Kristy, realizing that his lack of satisfaction in life was due to his own selfishness and immaturity.

-The last scene of the film reveals that Jake's voiceover was the new father reading his novel entitled She's Having a Baby to his wife and son.
+The last scene reveals that Jake's voiceover was the new father reading his novel entitled She's Having a Baby to his wife and son.
 During the credits, Jake and Kristy talk about what to name their son as a montage of family members, people they know, Roman Craig, Chet Ripley, and Buck Ripley from the following film The Great Outdoors, Ferris Bueller from Ferris Bueller's Day Off, and an assortment of different actors pitching their suggestions of boy names is shown before settling on the name Christopher.